whoz-oss/coday/README.md

 A roadmap is a joke as of writing 🤣, but the following points need to be addressed:
 - heuristic to decide when to split a task (number of impacted files ?) and how to proceed (identify tasks that are deploy-ready vs sub-tasks that just compile?) ?
-- project discovery: how the LLM can understand a new project ?
-It needs to dig in source code and get an understanding
-- use project tools: how to compile a project ? how to update its dependencies ?
-Should the LLM guess the commandlines to run (dangerous ?) or should the project be "Coday-ready" by exposing directly a `build-frontend.sh` script ?

 ## Installation
 Ensure you have the following installed: